Deliver INFANT

 • Evidence-based, contemporary INFANT program content and resources that reflect best practice.

-• Active promotion of a Community of Practice for supporting shared learnings.
+• A Community of Practice for supporting shared learnings.

-The INFANT team will provide support for this process through 1:1 contact with the team.
-If you have any questions about setting up INFANT, email infant-study@deakin.edu.au.
+The INFANT team is available to provide support.
+If you have any questions about INFANT, email infant-study@deakin.edu.au.

 Case studies

-Some of the LGA sites across Victoria who are currently implementing INFANT, have taken the time to share their experiences and implementation journey.
+Some of the local government areas (LGAs) across Victoria who are currently implementing INFANT, have taken the time to share their experiences and implementation journey.
+These case studies depict INFANT implementation at time of development.
 You can read each story in detail by clicking on the pdf links here: